elasticio/api-docs/source/includes/_flows.md

 --------- | ----------- | -----------
 type | yes | A value should be "flow" attributes.name | yes | Flow name
-attributes.status | yes | Flow status.
-May be any of: active, inactive attributes.type | yes | Flow type.
-May be any of: ordinary, long_running attributes.graph | yes | Flow graph representing component connections
+attributes.type | yes | Flow type.
+May be any of: ordinary, long_running
+attributes.graph | yes | Flow graph representing component connections